alexa/alexa-auto-sdk/platforms/android/ALEXA.md

 ### Overview

-The AAC Alexa API provides the features that are relevant to a platform implementation from the AVS Device SDK.
+The AAC Alexa API provides interfaces for standard AVS features.
 For an Android project you should consider creating a class per interface you wish to handle.

 ### Handling Alexa State Changes